ViBiOh/hue/README.md

 You can configure app by passing CLI args or environment variables (cf. [Usage](#usage) section).
 CLI override environment variables.

-It's a single static binary with external html templates.
+It's a single static binary with embedded templates but external static for now.
 No Javascript framework.
 HTTP and HTML have all we need.
-If you want to use binary directly, download the templates folder and configure it (cf. [Usage](#usage) section).
+If you want to use binary directly, download the static folder and configure it (cf. [Usage](#usage) section).
 The recommended way to use it is the Docker container.

 You'll find a Kubernetes exemple in the [`infra/`](infra/) folder.
 It contains two ingresses : one for "same network access" and another, publicly available but with basic-auth.